How the Home Insurance Claim Process Works

 - Report your claim.
 Contact your insurance company as soon as possible.
-If you are a Travelers customer, you can report a claim anytime online or by calling 1.800.Claim33.
 The sooner you report it, the sooner your insurer may be able to help.

 - Inspecting the damage.
 The claim professional typically will call you to discuss what happened, what your insurance policy may or may not cover and make arrangements to inspect the damage in person.

 - Document your losses.
 Using photos or videos can help you remember things that you may have lost.
 If you don’t have an inventory, look for photos of the damaged areas.
 You’ll want to make a list of everything damaged inside your home.

 - Save your receipts.
 When making any necessary temporary repairs or living arrangements, protecting property from further damage or making temporary housing arrangements, be sure to save your receipts.
 Your insurer may ask you to provide them as part of the claim process.